KelvinHere/boutique_ado_v1/README.md

 - `pip3 install django-storages`
 - Freeze
 - Add `'storages',` to installed apps in settings.py
-- Check diff for settings.py to see the setup for AWS in the commit "FEAT: Added AWS to project"
+- Check diff for settings.py to see the setup for AWS in the commit "FEAT: Added AWS to project and locations for static files"